alphagov/govuk-design-system/src/community/roadmap/index.md

 - understand how we can better help users find what they need on the GOV.UK Design System website
 - ensure the GOV.UK Design System website is compliant with WCAG 2.2
-- improve the JavaScript of the Chararcter count, Tabs and Accordion components
+- improve the JavaScript of the Character count, Tabs and Accordion components

 ## Future plans